 13. Branch loan app

-It would help if you had a smartphone, Facebook account, mobile phone number, and national ID to qualify for the loan.
-You can g t a loan amount from Ksh 250 to Ksh 70,000, and the repayment period is from 4 to 52 weeks.
+It would help to qualify for the loan if you had a smartphone, Facebook account, mobile phone number, and national ID.
+You can get a loan amount from Ksh 250 to Ksh 70,000, and the repayment period is 4 to 52 weeks.

 14. Zenka loan